nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Enhanced Find Logic

-The previous implementation find target is limited to name field only.
-Hence, extending the find function will increase the user experience by enable them easily search `Person` with `phone`
-`email` and `address` field.
+The previous implementation of the find function is limited to only searching the name field.
+The enhancement to the feature allows users to search for `Person` objects by more attributes, including by the `phone`, `email` and `address` fields.

-This is done by creating `searchType` model within the `model util` package and extracting the original `NameConstrainsKeywordsPreicate` to form `ConstrainsKeywordsPreicate` then create different inherit of three different types of predicate.
+This is done by creating a helper `SearchType` model within the `model.util` package and abstracting the original `NameConstrainsKeywordsPreicate` to form `ConstrainsKeywordsPreicate` then create different inherit of three different types of predicate.
 The sequence diagram is as follows:
 ![Enhanced Find Logic](images/FindCommandSequenceDiagram.png)

-### Enhanced Command Features
+### Mass Operation Features

 #### Chain Command